From #Dr00gtiktok to #harmreduction: Exploring Substance Use Hashtags on TikTok: Methods

-\textbf{Data Preprocessing and Network Refinement: }To enhance the feasibility of our analysis and reduce noise from potentially irrelevant content, we filtered the data to include only videos that featured at least two of the seed hashtags.
-This filtering step resulted in a refined dataset of 39,602 videos and 99,727 unique hashtags (Figure \ref{fig:data_selection}).
-To further clean the data, we constructed a co-occurrence network where nodes represent individual hashtags and edges represent their co-occurrence in videos.
-More specifically, edge weights were defined by the frequency with which two hashtags appeared together in videos.
-We then employed a two-stage filtering process to focus on the most relevant and interconnected hashtags.
-First, we removed hashtags with low connectivity by filtering out nodes in the bottom 25th percentile of degree centrality.
-This step eliminated peripheral hashtags with minimal connections to the broader substance use discourse, removing those that were incidentally rather than substantively related to substance use discussions.
+To enhance the feasibility of our analysis and reduce noise from potentially irrelevant content, we filtered the data to include only videos that featured at least two of the seed hashtags, ensuring that retained videos reflected explicit engagement with substance-related discourse rather than incidental hashtag use.
+This filtering step resulted in a refined dataset of 99,727 unique hashtags (Figure \ref{fig:data_selection}).
+To further clean the data, we constructed a hashtag co-occurrence network where nodes represent individual hashtags and edges represent their co-occurrence in the same video.
+Edge weights were defined as the frequency with which two hashtags appeared together in videos.

+We then employed a two-stage network refinement process to focus on the most relevant and interconnected hashtags.
+First, we removed hashtags with low connectivity by filtering out nodes in the bottom 25th percentile of degree centrality \cite{borgatti2005centrality}.
+This step eliminated peripheral hashtags with minimal connections to the broader substance use discourse, removing those that were weakly connected or contextually incidental rather than substantively related to substance use discussions.
 Next, we applied k-core decomposition ($k=10$) to identify the densely connected core of the network \cite{seidman1978graph}.
 K-core decomposition recursively removes nodes with degrees less than $k$ until all remaining nodes have at least $k$ connections, ensuring a cohesive network structure.
-This threshold was chosen based on exploratory analysis, which revealed that $k = 10$ produced the most structurally cohesive subset of hashtags while retaining a sufficient number of nodes and edges to analyze the discourse.
+The value of $k=10$ was selected based on exploratory analysis, which indicated that this threshold preserved network connectivity while excluding sparsely connected hashtags.
 The resulting refined network of hashtags contained 2,333 nodes and 46,990 edges, representing the most interconnected hashtags in substance use-related content.